Daily Dish the Nugget Markets blog

 Health Notes by Dr. Liz

-A New Year, a new you and a new eating plan.
-But this time, let’s go simple.
-Try a Clean Eating plan for more energy and weight control.
+This New Year, do you want a “new” you?
+This time, let’s go simple.
+Try a Clean Eating Meal Plan for more energy and better weight control.

-Clean eating means selecting foods that are minimally processed (choose whole grain over refined grains for example) and free of or very low in added extras such as sugars, unwanted and unhealthy fats, sodium/salt and food additives, while focusing on foods rich in nutrients such as lean protein, fiber, vitamins, minerals and phytonutrients.
-Clean eating simply put is getting back to basics by eating real food and sticking to a meal plan that both fuels and supports your good health.
+Clean eating means selecting foods that are minimally processed (choose whole grain over refined grains, for example) and free of or very low in added extras, such as sugars, unwanted and unhealthy fats (saturated and trans fats), sodium/salt and food additives.
+It also means focusing on foods rich in nutrients, such as lean protein, fiber, vitamins, minerals and phytonutrients, which are naturally occurring compounds that confer health benefits, such as carotenes in carrots and spinach.
+Clean eating, simply put, is getting back to basics by eating real food and sticking to a meal plan that both fuels and supports your good health.

 Here’s your guide to clean eating (adjust amounts to meet you daily activity levels, body size and age).

-Lean Protein: Aim for 15-20 grams of protein at meals and snacks or about 50-120 grams per day from sources such as lean meats (including chicken, pork and beef), eggs, seafood, soy (minimally-processed soy-based foods), beans and nonfat or low-fat dairy without added sugars.
-Protein throughout the day supports immune system health, muscle growth and repair, skin health and more.
+Lean Protein: Aim for 15–20 grams of protein at meals and snacks, or about 60–120 grams per day from sources such as lean meats (including chicken, pork and beef), eggs, seafood, soy (minimally processed soy-based foods), beans and nonfat or low-fat dairy and fermented dairy (yogurt & kefir) without added sugars.
+Protein consumed throughout the day supports immune system health, muscle growth and repair post-workout, along with promoting skin and hair health.

-Quality Carbs: Your body needs some carbs for brain and muscle fuel and a dietary source of critical fiber and other key nutrients.
-What your body doesn’t need are poor quality carbs such as sweets, refined breads, chips, pastas and other lackluster carbohydrate foods.
+Quality Carbs: Your body needs some carbs for brain and muscle fuel and a dietary source of critical fiber for digestive tract health and other key nutrients.
+What your body doesn’t need are poor-quality carbs such as sweets, refined breads, chips, pastas and other lackluster carbohydrate foods.
 Aim for 2 to several servings (½ cup cooked or 1 small slice) of winter squashes, potatoes with skin, sprouted whole grain bread, whole grain rice and whole grain pastas daily depending upon your exercise level and body size.

-Fruit: When left as Mother Nature made them, fruits supply a wealth of nutrients like vitamin C, soluble fiber and health-boosting compounds.
+Fruit: When left as Mother Nature made them, fruits supply a wealth of nutrients like vitamin C for skin health and soluble fiber for a source of prebiotics that fuel digestive tract bacteria.
 The natural sugar in fruit is easily processed by the body and does not contribute to weight gain.
-Aim for 1-3 pieces daily with skin on when appropriate (fruits like bananas and pineapples are, of course, exempt).
+Aim for 1–3 pieces daily with skin on when appropriate (fruits like bananas and pineapples are, of course, exempt from that).

 For example…